zulip/zulip/docs/overview/gsoc-ideas.md

   access](https://github.com/zulip/zulip/issues/13172).
 Expert: Tim
   Abbott.

-- Make Zulip integrations easier for nontechnical users to setup.
+- Make Zulip integrations easier for nontechnical users to set up.
   This includes adding a backend permissions system for managing bot permissions (and implementing the enforcement logic), adding an OAuth system for presenting those controls to users, as well as